The Chinese elm bonsai tree is a favorite of bonsai growers everywhere. It is

 This very “curvy” import became two very good bonsai starters.

 The left side is the original tree.

-An air layer (covered in foil) has been placed on a good branch for new a short, fat, informal upright.
+An air layer (covered in foil) has been placed on a good branch to use as a new a short, fat, informal upright.

 New elm plants are easily grown from cuttings and air layers.